DebajitDeka/amazon-chime-sdk-js/README.md

 meetingSession.audioVideo.realtimeSubscribeToAttendeeIdPresence(callback);
 ```

-**Use case 22.** Create a simple roster by subscribing to attendee presence and volume changes.
+**Use case.** Create a simple roster by subscribing to attendee presence and volume changes.

 ```js
 import { DefaultModality } from 'amazon-chime-sdk-js';